rwaldron/tc39-notes/es8/2017-03/mar-23.md

 KCD: I basically want to know what's returned from a call to `eval`, is it a completion value or is there some mechanism to export something specific?

-DH: I'll get to how to dynamically create modules in a real, which is a key feature, but that's separate ...
+DH: I'll get to how to dynamically create modules in a realm, which is a key feature, but that's separate ...
 There's a semantic surface we need to be able to cover in an API.
 But basically, the code evaluated in `eval` is a script, not a module.

 AWB: So you've chosen to expose an eval() method that evaluates ???.
 You could also choose to expose an `import` method.

 DH: I think it's important to expose the minimal API you need first and not mix them in with conveniences.
-What's the minimum set of stuff that I need.
+What's the minimum set of stuff that I need?
 This is an EWM kind of API.
-It's a low-level API to begin with and people can build abstations on top of it.
+It's a low-level API to begin with and people can build abstractions on top of it.

-AWB: If you look at it form the point o view modeling what the language let's you do syntactically, we have two types of top level.
+AWB: If you look at it from the point of view of modeling what the language lets you do syntactically, we have two types of top level.

-DH: Agreed, but allow me oto proceed because there's more.
+DH: Agreed, but allow me to proceed because there's more.

-MM: Of the Script strat symbol, those strings that satisfy that grammar can be evaluated as scripts or as eval-code.
+MM: Of the Script start symbol, those strings that satisfy that grammar can be evaluated as scripts or as eval-code.

 DH: Oh we talked about that before, yes.

 CP: We have github issues for those.

-DH: [continuing demo] this is the registry class.
-Imagine I have a @memoize decorator...  this is not the module namespace, it's a reflective API that we ned to have to do all the things you could eflect on for modules.
+DH: [continuing demo] This is the registry class.
+Imagine I have a @memoize decorator...
+This is not the module namespace, it's a reflective API that we need to have to do all the things you could reflect on for modules.
 So I'm positing a parseModule operation.
 It difffers from eval.
-I want to take some source ode an get a module record that has been parsed by an engine so that, e.g., I can ask what names it depends on.
+I want to take some source code and get a module record that has been parsed by an engine so that, e.g., I can ask what names it depends on.
 I need the ability to go meta on code to setup the environment for running it.
 So this helper method is just basically to fetch all things in my graph, for this tiny demo I can just fetch them all upfront.

 DH: Continuing on.....by the way Caridy did you find the PDF for this?

 CP: Yes.

 DH: The `graph` method is the one we actually saw the first class using.
 How do we do the linking?
 We have to go and fetch them asynchronously.
 The result of this is going to be a promise.
-For the module record A it basically has this not yet satisfied set of dependencies.
+For the module record A it basically has this not-yet-satisfied set of dependencies.
 Where it asked for the name `./b.js` I'm telling `b` is the thing that satisfies the dependency.
 For `b` I'm doing it imperatively.
-This is also at the level that's teetering toward bike shedding, so I don't want to psend that much...
+This is also at the level that's teetering toward bike shedding, so I don't want to spend that much...

 DT: What does `link()` do?